willem-vanheemstrasystems/django-frontend/STARTING_THE_SERVER.md

 Let’s verify your Django project works.
-Change into the outer mysite directory, if you haven’t already, and run the following commands:
+Change into the outer django-frontend directory, if you haven’t already, and run the following commands:

 $ python manage.py runserver